bitcoin-dev-project/battle-of-galen-erso/README.md

 Attackers will not be able to generate their own blocks on the battlefield signet chain, but have unlimited permission on their local scrimmage signet network.

+## Funds

+On the battlefield, only the administrator can generate blocks.
+They will periodically run a script that funds everyone's armada nodes with whatever spendable balance the miner has.
+That script will ensure every armada node has a wallet called "miner".

+> [!TIP]
+> Your armada nodes will have a wallet called "miner" with lots of test BTC!

 ## HINTS

 💡Scrimmage is a signet chain, meaning even though the difficulty target is the